Democratic group unveils list of target swing districts ahead of 2024

 “[W]e say, you know, most Americans are within a 90-minute drive of a competitive swing district.
 And that is absolutely the case in New York and California,” Radjy said.

-Radjy said the group saw a boost in volunteer signups the week of the Dobbs v.
+Radjy said the group saw a boost in volunteer sign-ups the week of the Dobbs v.
 Jackson Supreme Court decision that overturned Roe v.
 Wade and Planned Parenthood v.
-Casey and that “the fight for reproductive freedom” is continuing to motivate voters this cycle.
+Casey, adding that “the fight for reproductive freedom” is continuing to motivate voters this cycle.

 The group plans to expand its list of target districts as the cycle progresses.
 The initial list is below.